pkutaj/pkutaj.github.io/_posts/2019-12-12-essentials-of-com.md

 ---
 layout: post
-title: WIN > Essentials of Com
+title: Windows > Essentials of Com
 last_modified_at:
 ---
 ## the case